skypilot-org/skypilot/llm/pixtral/README.md

-# Deploy Pixtral with One Click on Any Cloud or Kubernetes
+# Deploy Pixtral On Kubernetes or Your Own Cloud